The Kia Ceed is easy to drive and comfortable but it won’t put a big grin on your face on a twisty country road like some other hatchbacks.

 The Kia Ceed is very easy to drive and fairly comfortable – exactly what you want from a small family hatchback.

 The steering is light which helps make manoeuvring through tight gaps in traffic as easy as possible and the suspension does a reasonably good job of ironing out bumps and potholes.
 Sure, the Kia Ceed bounces slightly more than a VW Golf over particularly large potholes, but you won’t feel any jarring thuds through your seat – even on noticeably pockmarked roads.

-This softer, more comfort-oriented suspension helps reduce the amount of annoying tyre noise you hear on motorways, too.
 Unfortunately, there’s still a fair amount of wind noise cooked up by the Kia Ceed’s door mirrors at 70mph.
 Still – at least you get cruise control as standard to help you while away long motorway journeys.

-Equally impressive, is the amount of standard safety kit you get across the Kia Ceed range.
+Equally impressive is the amount of standard safety kit you get across the Kia Ceed range.
 Even entry-level ‘2’ cars come with cruise control, lane-keeping assist and automatic emergency braking that’ll hit the brakes if the car detects an obstacle in its path ahead.

 Pick a top-spec First Edition model with an automatic gearbox, and you get what Kia calls Lane Following Assist – a feature that’ll search for gaps in motorway traffic and help you move into lanes with less congestion.
 More usefully, it’ll steer for you to keep you in your lane and works alongside the adaptive cruise control feature to keep a safe distance to other cars by braking and accelerating when necessary.
 All these features should help the Kia Ceed earn a high score when it’s crash-tested by Euro NCAP.